By Sondre Rasch, Konsus Co-Founder

-What it really does: Delegate the annoying job of following-up yourself or other people to a product.
+What it really does: Delegates the annoying job of following up to a product instead of having you or other people do so.

-What it does: Tells you when on the internet says something about you.
+What it does: Tells you when the internet says something about you.

-What it really does: Makes you happy that someone with 3 followers is saying something nice about you into the void.
+What it really does: Makes you happy that someone with three followers is saying something nice about you into the void.

 Step 3: Make your own internal integration